Mortgage Payoff Fraud Red Flags to Watch For

 Take the time to independently verify and research the validity of the business, offers, and terms of the products and services you’re presented with so you are not left picking up the financial pieces in the criminal’s wake.

-5. Inconsistent or False Information
+5. Inconsistent or false information

 For real estate professionals, documentation with false or misleading information, errors, or other inconsistencies can be a big warning sign of potential problems.